devab2081/ethical-hacking-learning-daily-log/Day-07/explain.md

-# Simple Explanation – Day 7
+# SQL Injection – Simple Explanation (Day 07)

-This file explains today's topic in simple terms for beginners.

-## What is this topic about?
+## What is SQL Injection?
--
+SQL Injection occurs when an application allows unsafe user input to affect database queries.

-## Why is it important?
+## Why is it Dangerous?
--
+Attackers may read, modify, or delete database data.
+They may also bypass login systems.

+## Why Does It Happen?
+Because applications trust user input without validation.

-## How it is used in security?
+## How Can It Be Prevented?
+- Validate user input
+- Use secure query methods
--
+- Follow secure coding practices